ProfElements/DynaTech/README.md

 ## Tools
 - **Picnic Basket** - Its an upgraded Cooler.
 It can eat any ExoticGarden custom foods, or just regular vanilla foods, it has a configurable blacklist in the items.yml
 - **Electrical Stimulator** - Feed the player for energy.
-- **Inventory Filter** - Upon pickup, remove any items in your inventory that are the same as in the Inventory Filter's inventory.
+- **Inventory Filter** - Upon item pickup, if item is the same as one in the Inventory Filter's filter it voids the item.

 ## Credits
  [NCBPFluffyBear](https://github.com/ncbpfluffybear) for their autocrafter code since it helped alot with the Auto-Kitchen.